coredns/rrl/README-DEV.md

 ## Follow up features

+### Wildcard Flooding Mitigation

+Implement better protect against wildcard flooding.
+For domains CoreDNS is authoritative for, we can introduce an interface `Authoritative` to be implemented by any plugins that are authoritative.
+The interface would include functions listing the zones the pliugin is authortiative for, and all wildcard base domains produced by the plugin.
+RRL could check if plugins implememt `Authoritative`, and compare responses to the lists of authoritative zones and wildcard base domains to account for responses in the same way BIND does.
+We would also use this to more correctly check for authoritative domains for negative responses and referrals, for which we currently rely on neg cache SOAs.

 ### Slip ratio

 With a slip ratio defined, responses will not always be dropped when a balance goes negative - we let some slip through.